Kikobeats/kikobeats.com/_posts/2017-10-5-what-is-random.md

 They are deterministic because they use an algorithm or a mathematical formulae for be calculated but, on the other hand, they are sufficiently random for practical purposes and they make the process more efficient.

-[`Math.random`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) is an example of get a pseudo-random number between `0` and `1`.
+[`Math.random`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random) is an example of a way to get a pseudo-random number between `0` and `1`.

 In cryptographically terms, `Math.random` doest not provide a secure random number.
-This means, probably you can use it for pick a random element from an array, but because the implementation is not enough robust, it doesn't have the characteristics to be considered cryptography secured.
+This means, probably you can use it to pick a random element from an array, but because the implementation is not robust enough, it doesn't have the characteristics to be considered cryptographically secured.

 A subsection inside PRNGs are Cryptographically Secure Pseudo-Random Number Generator (**CSPRNG**).

-Every random value that you need for security-related purposes (ie. anything where there exists the possibility of an "attacker"), should be generated using a CSPRNG.
+Every random value that you need for security-related purposes (ie. anything where the possibility of an "attack" exists), should be generated using a CSPRNG.
 This includes:

 - Lottery numbers.
 - API keys.
 - Generated passwords.

-Theses examples are very closed with [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) concept.
+Theses examples are very close with [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce) concept.

 ## From the code side